MicrosoftDocs/memdocs/memdocs/configmgr/core/clients/deploy/about-client-settings.md

 - The internet-based management point successfully authenticates the user by using Windows authentication (Kerberos or NTLM).
 For more information, see [Considerations for client communications from the internet](../../plan-design/hierarchy/communications-between-endpoints.md#BKMK_clientspan).

 - The cloud management gateway successfully authenticates the user by using Azure Active Directory.
-For more information, see [Deploy user-available applications](../../../apps/deploy-use/deploy-applications.md#deploy-user-available-applications).
+For more information, see [Prerequisites to deploy user-available applications](../../../apps/plan-design/prerequisites-deploy-user-available-apps.md).

 If you set this option to **No**, or any of the previous requirements aren't met, then a computer on the internet only receives computer policies.
 In this scenario, users can still see, request, and install applications from an internet-based application catalog.
 If this setting is **No**, but **Enable user policy on clients** is **Yes**, users don't receive user policies until the computer is connected to the intranet.